 When you’re moving, the winter months add an extra layer of pressure to an already stressful time.
-This layer comes in the form of snow and ice, and when combined with freezing temperatures and bitter winds, moving doesn’t just become more challenging – it can become dangerous.
+This layer comes in the form of snow and ice, and when combined with freezing temperatures and bitter winds, winter moves don’t just become more challenging – they can become dangerous.

 Along with gathering the packing supplies and asking for (or hiring) extra help, stock up and be prepared for anything weather-related winter can throw at you.